 The pen nibs are made in Germany to Montegrappa’s specifications.
-However, only the nib is made externally.
 The ebonite feeds are cut from rods and crafted for the nib section by Montegrappa at is centre.
 Ebonite feeds are known for enabling a smooth, dependable ink flow as they are slightly porous, and a little rough-surfaced, with allows the feed to nicely hold ink in the nib section.

 We talked about the design, prototypes, and then production and finishing involved to create the final pen.
-The time and work to produce a Montegrappa been is significant, and as we walked through the factory, and discussed the various stages, I became even more appreciate of the final product.
+The time and work is significant, and as we walked through the factory, and discussed the various stages, I became even more appreciative of the final product.

 Since Montegrappa is known for its celluloid pens we spent time talking about the specific process to create celluloid pens, however, Montegrappa is well known for its pen in other materials.

 It takes about 16 months to make the celluloid used for the pens.
 Of this time, almost 12 months is required for proper curing.
 Before final curing, celluloid is relatively unstable and highly combustible.
 As mentioned previously, the celluloid rods are stored in a separate building.
 As we walked into one of the storage rooms the smell of camphor was very noticeable.
 I could recognize the colours of the rods in terms of some of the final Montegrappa pens I have viewed over the years.
 Giuseppe showed some rods that he is keeping for a yet-to-be-created lines.